-In a career spanning almost 40 years, Tina Cross has a power-packed list of credits, from first place win in the 1979 Pacific Song Contest and a Royal Command Performance in 1980, to Best Theatrical Performer in 1995/96.
+The girl from Otara, Tina Cross has a power packed list of credits, from first place win in the 1979 Pacific Song Contest and a Royal Command performance in 1980 to Best Theatrical Performer in 1995/96.
 Tina has performed throughout Asia, UK, USA, Australia and New Zealand appearing alongside stars Sammy Davis Jnr, Meatloaf, the Village People and Tom Jones, amongst others.

 She has won a host of awards including, Rising Star, Most Professional Performer.
 Top Female Vocalist and an Australian Johnny O'Keefe MO.
 With two successful albums and several hit singles already under her belt, the 1980s also saw Tina headlining on TVNZ and BBC Television with her own series and specials.
 Further record success topping Australian and German charts with her Australian rock band, Koo De Tah followed - this was the result of 9 years hard work while based in Australia during the 1980s.